2010–11 Debreceni VSC season

-The 2010–11 season will be Debreceni VSC's 33rd competitive season, 18th consecutive season in the Soproni Liga and 108th year in existence as a football club.
+The 2010–11 season was Debreceni VSC's 33rd competitive season, 18th consecutive season in the Soproni Liga and 108th year in existence as a football club.

 Team kit and logo

 The team kits for the 2010–11 season are produced by Adidas and the shirt sponsor is TEVA.
 The home kit is red colour and the away kit is white colour.